tihhh/aidminton/README.md

 - `static/`: Static files (CSS, JavaScript, images)
 - `templates/`: HTML templates for the application

-## Assignment Context
+## Context

-This project was created as part of an academic assignment to demonstrate web application development skills using Flask and SQLite.
+This project was created as a challenge for me to develop a working Flask protoype of Aidminton for my friend

 ## License